juju/docs/src/en/multiuser.md

  - `login`: the standard access level, enabling a user to log in to a controller.
  - `add-model`: in addition to login access, a user can add and remove models.
  - `superuser`: makes a user an effective controller administrator.
-See [Controller administrators][users-admins] for commands available to such a user.

 The command syntax for controller access is the same as for model access, only without the need to specify a model.
 As usual, with no controller specified via